benes-michl/frontend-devstack/readme.md

 - All content on the page must be accessible without using JavaScript.
 - Each page contains just one H1 heading.
 - All text is converted from graphic design to text.
-- We do not switch the order of H1, H2, H3... (https://gsnedders.html5.org/outliner/)
+- We keep headings in the right order (H1, H2, H3...). (https://gsnedders.html5.org/outliner/)

 ## File structure